Linus and Lucy: Jazz Impressions of A Boy Named Charlie Brown (1964)

 Guaraldi first recorded "Linus and Lucy" during two sessions in 1964 at Coast Recorders in San Francisco.
 These recordings, which also included eight additional pieces, were intended for the soundtrack to the unaired documentary.
 The pianist was joined by bassist Monty Budwig and drummer Colin Bailey.
-Though the film never aired, Fantasy Records released the album later that year under the title Jazz Impressions of A Boy Named Charlie Brown.
+Although the film never aired, Fantasy Records released the album later that year under the title Jazz Impressions of A Boy Named Charlie Brown.

 Musically, "Linus and Lucy" is distinguished by its driving left-hand boogie-woogie ostinato, syncopated melodic lines in the right hand, and modal harmonic language.
 The piece quickly became the standout track from the release, and its growing popularity positioned it as a musical emblem of the Peanuts franchise.